ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   mechanisms on the network path that produce aggregation effects.

-* Model what's permitted for achieving low queue pressure: Estimate the maximum data rate (BBR.bw) and data volume (cwnd) consistent with the queue pressure objective, as measured by the estimated degree of queuing and packet loss.
+* Model what's permitted for achieving low queue pressure: Estimate the maximum data rate (BBR.bw) and data volume (C.cwnd) consistent with the queue pressure objective, as measured by the estimated degree of queuing and packet loss.

 Note that those two aspects are in tension: the highest throughput is available